Film bodies condemn attack on Prakash Jha and Aashram crew

 — Producers Guild of India (@producers_guild) October 25, 2021

+The Guild said that other than incentives and benefits, the least that production units should expect for these authorities to provide the guarantee of safety and security for their units.
+“We urge the relevant authorities to take immediate and strict action against the perpetrators of these acts of violence and to bring them to justice,” the statement read.

-In another press statement, the FWICE appealed to the government to take cognizance of the incident and initiate “stringent action” against those involved in the vandalism.
+The Federation of Western India Cine Employees (FWICE) in a press statement, appealed to the government to take cognizance of the incident and initiate “stringent action” against those involved in the vandalism.

 “The safety and security of our members is at high risk and increasing day by day due to such incidents and ignorance of the same by the respective authorities.
 We look for justice.
 The FWICE is and will always stand strongly with the Producer/Director and their crew members and extends all its required support to eradicate such happenings from the otherwise peaceful Industry,” the statement read.

-The first and the second season of the series premiered last year on MX Player.

-The vandalism has been criticised by filmmakers Hansal Mehta, Sanjay Gupta and others.
+Several filmmakers including Hansal Mehta, Sanjay Gupta, and Sudhir Mishra too criticised the attack.

-“Scared silence and continued deference will only empower such hooligans and further such oppression.
+Mehta tweeted, “Scared silence and continued deference will only empower such hooligans and further such oppression.
 But who will bell the cat?”

-Mehta captioned a news feed.
+Mishra, commenting on the incident, tweeted: “The industry has to get together otherwise (do I have to state it ).
+Come on…associations.
+Stand with your members !”

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines